hanscees/dockerscripts/README.md

 # dockerscripts
-a home for scripts I use on docker hosts, staerting on 2017-11-21
+A public home for scripts I use on docker hosts, starting on 2017-11-21

 I have an esxi vmware host at home I use to hosts some websites, a reverse-proxy to protect the websites, a mail-server, a time-server and so on.
 Just for fun and profit and to learn and play around.